Looijenga's Conjecture via Integral-affine Geometry: Surgeries on Integral-Affine Surfaces

 \end{definition}

-Note that even though the gluing fixes the cut point-wise, it alters the integral-affine structure on the clockwise edge of the cut.
+Note that even though the gluing fixes the cut point-wise, it alters the integral-affine structure along the cut.
 Let $e_1:=-x_i-y_i$ be the primitive integral vector emanating from $v$ along the cut, and let $e_2$ be any vector such that $(e_1,e_2)$ is an oriented lattice basis.
 Then, in the $(e_1,e_2)$ basis, the gluing map is The gluing is independent of the choice of $e_2$ because it is a shear fixing $e_1$.
-The boundary of a node smoothing of $(S,P,A)$ has one fewer edge than $(S,P,A)$: After a node smoothing, the edges $P_i$ and $P_{i+1}$ are straightened into a single edge because the image of $x_i$ under the gluing map is $-y_i$.
+The boundary of a node smoothing of $S$ has one fewer edge than $S$: After a node smoothing, the edges $P_i$ and $P_{i+1}$ are straightened into a single edge because the image of $x_i$ under the gluing map is $-y_i$.
 As in the case of the internal blow-up, $(x_j,y_j)$ is still an oriented lattice basis for all $j\neq i$ after the surgery because the node smoothing does not alter the integral-affine structure in the neighborhood of a vertex $v_{j,j+1}$ such that $j\neq i$.
 The vertex $v_{i,i+1}$ ceases to exist after the surgery.
-The smallest possible cut for a node smoothing is when $n=1$.

-\begin{proposition} An internal blow-up of $(S,P,A)$ on the boundary component $P_i$ transforms the negative self-intersections of the boundary components as follows: while smoothing the node $P_i\cap P_{i+1}$ of $(S,P,A)$ transforms the negative self-intersections of the boundary components as follows: \end{proposition}
+\begin{proposition} An internal blow-up of $S$ on the boundary component $P_i$ transforms the negative self-intersections of the boundary components as follows: while smoothing the node $P_i\cap P_{i+1}$ of $S$ transforms the negative self-intersections of the boundary components as follows: \end{proposition}

 \begin{proof} We omit the proof of the proposition.
 It follows from straightforward computations involving the gluing matrices and the vectors $x_i$ and $y_i$.
-Also, it is implicitly proven in \cite{sym}, because the negative self-intersection of $P_i$ from Definition \ref{selfie} is equal to the negative self-intersection $d_i$ of the component $D_i$ which maps to $P_i$ under an almost toric fibration.\end{proof}
+Also, it is implicitly proven in \cite{Sym03}, because the negative self-intersection of $P_i$ from Definition \ref{selfie} is equal to the negative self-intersection $d_i$ of the component $D_i$ which maps to $P_i$ under an almost toric fibration.\end{proof}

+We now describe how to complete the disc $S$ to a sphere when the boundary is negative, in the appropriate sense: